BachoSeven/AARGH/anarchy.md

 ## Stuff
 - `zsh`
-- install efibootmgr if needed...
+- install efibootmgr,os-prober if they are needed
-- same for os-prober
-- use Grub:)
+- Grub (or limine, with Root UUID and usual kernel cli)
 - activate touchpad, networkmanager, wifi stuff, also bluez stuff if asked.

 ### SSH [TODO]